menchelab/vrprot/README.md

 # Quickstart
 #### Authors: Felix Fischer and Till Pascal Oblau
+## Requirements:
+### Python modules
+ - requests

+ - pypng

+ - open3d

+ - numpy

+ - pandas - only to read out excel sheet for testing

+ - openpyxl - only to read out excel sheet for testing

+#### Other requirments
+ - An installation of ChimeraX

+ - An installation of Blender

+ - Operating systems: Linux and macOS.

 ### Use the easy_pipeline.py script
 You can use the easy pipeline script to use the PDB parser and Blender Converter to generate .ply files from a UniProtID.
 These PLY files will then be used to